snehaharariya28-ui/Shopper-Spectrum/README.md

 **About the dataset:**
 The original dataset contains transactional data from a UK-based online retail store.
 It covers all transactions between December 2010 and December 2011.
 The dataset was originally donated to the UCI Machine Learning Repository and is widely used for e-commerce analytics and customer segmentation research.

-**Note:** For this internship project, the dataset was provided by **Labmentix** with the transaction dates modified to the period **December 2022 to December 2023** to simulate a more recent business scenario.
+**Note:** This project was completed as part of a Data Analytics Internship.
+The dataset was provided with transaction dates modified to the period December 2022 to December 2023 to simulate a more recent business scenario.
 The structure, columns, and content of the data remain the same as the original UCI dataset.

 **Dataset Details:**